cce2955/ignorebluecheck/README.md

 * In the top right, toggle "developer mode"
 * Click "load unpacked"
 * After unzipping this archive, select the extracted folder
 * The extension should be activated as soon as it's installed, if not you can manually activate it under "manage extensions".
-If you want to see the blocked users, simply go back to "Manage extensions" and turn it off, the next time you refresh a page, all the blocked content should be unblocked.
+If you want to see the blocked users, there is a button on the extension itself that lets you see everyone sitewide

 ## What's blocked
 * If demand is high I'll change it, but right now you can only see "who" you are ignoring, but all text, videos, and pictures from a user with a blue checkmark should be unable to load.
 At the moment if someone posts an external link (youtube video, news artcile, etc.) that is not blocked but I think that's fair enough since usually they link other people's videos.